jfperello/ngamma/README.md

-# SPS-SABRE Data Analysis Package
+# FSU CATRiNA-CLOVERS Data Analysis Package
-Version 2
+Version 1
-This is a software package designed to help experimenters analyze data from SPS-SABRE at FSU.
+This is a software package designed to help experimenters analyze data from CATRiNA-CLOVERS at FSU.
 It can convert CoMPASS data to ROOT, sort the data in time, build events, perform preliminary analysis and provide basic plots.
 Programs are built using make, and a make file is included.
 Simply using the command make will build all programs.

 WHEN TESTING, RUN WITH WIDE WINDOWS